ArmorDarks/Vandoc/README.md

 `Namepath` also injected by Vandoc into each entry under `namepath` property for easier access.

-Namepath serves as an sort of `id`, which allows to access or link specific blocks whenever needed.
+Namepath serves as an sort of `id`, which allows to access or link specific blocks.

 ### Drivers data structure

 Idea of returned by drivers data structure mostly based on JSDocs.
-It tries to be broad to support vast majority of currently popular languages which might require documentation, including even templating languages and CSS.
+It tries to be broad to support vast majority of popular languages which might require documentation, including even templating languages and CSS.

-Note, that structure is strict and enforced by Vandoc, but many values might be optional and depends on language.
+Structure data is strict and does not allow additional properties to ensure that developers always receive data in same format, but it is eligible for expansion in future Vandoc releases if some language can not express its entities without such additions.

-For each comment block documentation occurrence, driver returns data with following structure:
+For each entity with documentation occurrence, driver returns data with following structure:

 ```js
 const VandocDriverData = t.struct({